Oscillating turret

 An oscillating turret is a form of turret for armoured fighting vehicles, both tanks and armoured cars.
 The turret is unusual in being made of two hinged parts.
 Elevation of the gun relies on the upper part of the turret moving relative to the lower part.

 Oscillating turrets have rarely been used.
 Their only widespread use was on two French designs: the AMX-13 light tank and the Panhard EBR armoured car; the Austrian SK-105 Kürassier uses a turret developed from the AMX-13.

 Design

 The turret consists of upper and lower parts, joined by a trunnion.
 The gap between these two parts is often covered by a visible rubber or canvas bellows.

 The gun itself is fixed to the upper part of the turret.
 Elevation of the gun is achieved by tilting the entire upper part of the turret.
 In conventional designs, the gun is mounted inside the one-piece turret by a trunnion, and its elevation is changed by tilting on that trunnion while the turret remains in fixed position relative to the hull.
 Traverse in both designs is achieved by rotating the turret.

-In oscillating turrets where the oscillating part of the turret is enclosed gives the advantage that the gunner and loader always is in line with the gun allowing easier aiming and loading.
+In oscillating turrets where the oscillating part of the turret is enclosed gives the advantage that the gunner and loader are always in line with the gun allowing easier aiming and loading.